Press ESC to close

 Green Hermit

-Green Hermits primarily feed on nectar from flowers.
-They’re located in tropical forests of Central and South America.
+Green Hermits love to eat nectar from flowers.
+They live in the tropical forests of Central and South America.

 The Green Hermit is an interesting bird.
-These hummingbirds are on the larger side, with a length of about 4.5 inches.
-They are recognized by their plain green coloration.
+They are big, about 4.5 inches long.
+They are green and easy to spot.

-When it’s time to start a family, Green Hermits build small cup-shaped nests on tree branches using materials like plant fibers and spider silk.
+When it’s time to have babies, they make small nests in trees.
+They use plant fibers and spider silk.

 15. Long-tailed Sylph

-As for their name, they have very long tails that make them beautiful hummingbirds.
+They have very long tails, making them beautiful hummingbirds.

-Long-tailed Sylphs feed on nectar from various flowering plants.
-They inhabit the montane forests of South America.
+Long-tailed Sylphs eat nectar from flowers.
+They live in the high forests of South America.

 16. Sword-billed Hummingbird